-Key concepts and theories in education, learning, and community.
+Key concepts and theories in education, pedagogy, learning, and community.
 Click to browse through key concepts and theories

 The organization of schooling and further education has long been associated with the idea of a curriculum.
 But what actually is curriculum, and how might it be conceptualized?
 We explore curriculum theory and practice and its relation to informal education.